prontoplugins/ultimatethemingforjirasd/docs/index.md

 ### Widgets

+#### Portal categories

+The addon lets you create another view of portals, namely that portals are shown in a category view.

+1. Go to the portals page (the base page)
+2. Click Edit portals view
+3. Enable categories
+4. Set categories portals.
+You can also hide categories, and disable the search functionality.

 #### Fields to My requests

 The addon lets you add additional fields as columns to the table on the "My/All requests" page: